Mary Queen of Scots, famous monarch of the Stuart dynasty

 Meanwhile the supporters of Catholicism looked towards France.
 With the religious struggle intensifying between France and England, France expected Scotland (with its Catholic monarchy) to side with it against the English King Henry.
 Thus Scotland was drawn into an English-French quarrel – a dangerously unstable political situation for the young queen.

-Just before her birth, a half-hearted attempt by Scotland to aid France had ended in defeat by England at Solway Moss.
+Just before her birth, a half-hearted attempt by Scotland to aid France had ended in defeat by England at Solway Moss, on the Scottish-English border.
 Soon, the English King Henry VIII was well aware that several Scots lords were unhappy with the established church and thus demanded that the infant Mary should marry his own son Edward, thus creating a Protestant dynasty on both sides of the border.
 Before Mary was three years old, King Henry VIII of England had sent an army to back his claim in an episode known as ‘the rough wooing’.

 That’s when the invading English armies destroyed the Border Abbeys, and burned the Palace of Holyroodhouse in Edinburgh and many other parts of southern Scotland.
 It’s mostly why the Scottish Border abbeys are in such a ruinous and knocked about state today.